alex88/alexfu.it/source/posts/2013-10-04-symfony-scaling-with-opsworks.md

 First of all create a custom stack, tell OpsWorks to install these packages: ```nginx-full, php5-fpm, php5-cli, php5-curl, php5-gd, php-apc, php5-mysql, php5-intl, curl, git, php5-memcached```, additionally if you want to compress assets using Google closure install also ```openjdk-6-jre```.

-Then if you plan to use more than one machine (otherwise why are you reading this?) you should create an Elastic Load Balancer from your EC2 console and attach it to the layer and also an ElastiCache cluster to store your Symfony sessions if you don't want users being logged out everytime they make another request (ELB doesn't stick users to instances until you tell him to do so in <a href="http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/US_StickySessions.html" target="_blank">this way</a>).
+Then if you plan to use more than one machine (otherwise why are you reading this?) you should create an Elastic Load Balancer from your EC2 console and attach it to the layer and also an ElastiCache cluster to store your Symfony sessions if you don't want users being logged out everytime they make another request (ELB doesn't stick users to instances until you tell him to do so in [this way](http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/US_StickySessions.html){:target='_blank'}).

 Now that you have your server installed you need to create a chef recipe to do these things: